LIRAYdev/CaptureTheFlag/README.md

-# CaptureTheFlag
+# Capture The Flag
- The plugin was created to order at the request of Kleydor
+- The plugin was created to order at the request of Kleydor
+# Plugin for minecraft version 1.7.10
+- The basis for upgrading the plugin
+- SQLite database